ADschultz/Joke-Virus/README.md

 Project Submission one contributions:

-Emily- Added a scroll bar, took out the duplicate boxes for the genres, added some background colors, changed the font of the title and the actual title itself, added a little blurb underneath title
+Emily- Added a scroll bar, took out the duplicate boxes for the genres, added some background colors, changed the font of the title and the actual title itself, added a little blurb underneath title.